U.S. would welcome Japan air patrols in South China Sea

-TOKYO The United States would welcome a Japanese extension of air patrols into the South China Sea as a counterweight to a growing fleet of Chinese vessels pushing China's territorial claims in the region, a senior U.S. Navy officer told Reuters.
+TOKYO The United States would welcome a move by Japan to extend air patrols into the South China Sea as a counterweight to a growing fleet of Chinese vessels pushing Beijing's territorial claims in the region, a senior U.S. Navy officer told Reuters.

-Regular patrols by Japanese aircraft only reach into the East China Sea, where Japan is at loggerheads with China over disputed islands.
-Extending surveillance flights into the South China Sea would almost certainly increase tension between the world's second- and third-largest economies.
+Currently, regular patrols by Japanese aircraft only reach into the East China Sea, where Tokyo is at loggerheads with Beijing over disputed islands.
+Extending surveillance flights into the South China Sea will almost certainly increase tensions between the world's second- and third-largest economies.

 "I think allies, partners and friends in the region will look to the Japanese more and more as a stabilizing function," Admiral Robert Thomas, commander of the Seventh Fleet and the top U.S. navy officer in Asia, said in an interview.

-"In the South China Sea, frankly, the Chinese fishing fleet, the Chinese coastguard and the (navy) overmatch their neighbors," Thomas said.
+"In the South China Sea, frankly, the Chinese fishing fleet, the Chinese coast guard and the (navy) overmatch their neighbours," Thomas said.

-Asked about Thomas's statement, China's Foreign Ministry called on all countries to avoid raising tension.

-"Countries outside the region should respect the efforts of countries in the region to safeguard peace and stability, and not do things that will drive a wedge between other countries, and create tension," ministry spokeswoman Hua Chunying told a daily briefing.
+China’s foreign ministry said it had no immediate comment on the interview.

 "I think that JSDF (Japan Maritime Self Defense Forces) operations in the South China Sea makes sense in the future," Thomas said.

 Japan is not party to the dispute in the South China Sea where China, the Philippines, Vietnam, Taiwan, Malaysia and Brunei have competing claims.
-But the waterway provides 10 per cent of the global fisheries catch and ships crossing it carry $5 trillion a year in cargo, a large portion to and from Japan.
+But the waterway provides 10 per cent of the global fisheries catch and carries $5 trillion in ship-borne trade, a large portion of which is to and from Japan.

-A Japanese Defence Ministry spokesman was not available for comment.
-Japan has never indicated any intention to patrol the South China Sea.

-The ministry routinely declines to comment on any changes to guidelines being discussed with the United States.
-It calls for peaceful solutions to disputes and for all countries to follow international law and conventions.

 Abe is pushing for legislation later this year that would allow Japan's military to operate more freely overseas as part of a broader interpretation of the self-defense allowed by its pacifist constitution.